Welcome to the Learning Hub

 Orientation to Cultural Responsiveness

-This free, self-paced learning module introduces key concepts in culturally responsive mental health practice.
-The module provides information to support individual practitioners in work with consumers, carers, families, and communities, and can also support agencies to implement a diversity plan.
-Mental health service providers and a range of diversity organisations were consulted in design development of this resource.
-This resource contains prerequisite learning for some VTMH workshops.
-If you are participating in a workshop with VTMH with pre-requisite learning, please review this resource prior to attending.
+This module introduces key concepts in culturally responsive mental health practice.
+It provides information to support individual practitioners in work with consumers, carers, families, and communities, and can also support agencies to implement a diversity plan.
+Mental health service providers and a range of diversity organisations were consulted during the design and development of this resource.

 Cultural-Diversity-and-Assessment